Whey Protein Isolate vs Concentrate: What’s the Difference & Which Should You Choose?

 The Difference Between Whey Protein Isolate and Concentrate

 The primary difference between whey protein concentrate and whey protein isolate is in the protein content.
-By weight, whey protein isolate has a greater percentage of protein than does concentrate, but in order understand why this is, we have to put our manufacturing nerd hats on and dive into how both of these whey proteins are made.
+By weight, whey protein isolate has a greater percentage of protein than does concentrate, but in order to understand why this is, we have to put our manufacturing nerd hats on and dive into how both of these whey proteins are made.

 How Organic Whey Protein Concentrate is Made